CCAG Annual Awards Celebration & Virtual Auction

 How to get involved:

-- Promote: Use your social media super powers or word of mouth to help spread the word to fellow cyclists, climate activists, and business sponsors.
+Promote: Use your social media super powers or word of mouth to help spread the word to fellow cyclists, climate activists, and business sponsors.
 Share our mission and encourage others to get involved.
-FB, Twitter, Instagram

-Contact Natasha Kuranko for questions regarding promotion and assistance donating or registering to ride.
+Contact Natasha Kuranko for questions regarding promotion and assistance donating or getting your business or name on the tote bag.
+Deadline to get on the tote bag 7/31 at midnight.

 TOGETHER WE CAN SAVE OUR PLANET ONE REVOLUTION AT A TIME!